ColinJ69/PocketDerm/README.md

 # Key
 ### ML folder
 .
-Where I trained all my models
+Where I trained all my models using pytorch, the skin type model is trained using roboflow api
 ### Main folder
 .
 Where the actual juice of PocketDerm is hosted in django